 I also wanted to add the classic elegance of Art Deco to the collection.
 Much of the period’s design inspiration came from Egyptian motifs.
 Geometric designs rendered by the most revered design houses flourished in this era and in those since.

-The design of this ring is straightforward in presentation and detailed in execution.
+The design of this ring is straightforward in presentation but detailed in execution.
 Referring to well-known Art Deco jewellery design catalogues, I translated the soft curves of the classic rope design into geometric twists.

 Creating the CAD model was very intricate and time consuming.
 It was challenging to keep track of each band and the direction and angle of twist in relation to the other.

 However, I never have and never will like this style of setting because I think it can look messy.
-The geometry of round claws extending from a solid straight sided base never leads to a pleasing effect in my eyes.
+The geometry of round claws extending from a straight sided base never leads to a pleasing effect in my eyes.

 I tried keeping the claws square all the way through, but the tiny little 1.1mm diamonds were lost.